 Being a mom is the hardest thing I've ever done, but it has brought me so much joy!
 I want to encourage other moms on their journey, I'll share motherhood tricks, spotlight tips I've learned from friends, and I hope you will share your ideas.
 I will focus on secrets that help families stay balanced, healthy, frugal, creative, and closely knit.
-I will also share favorite fiction and nonfiction books that you might enjoy.
+I will also share favorite fiction and nonfiction books that I have enjoyed.
 Many blessings to you on your mothering journey!

 Guest Post – Consistency is Overrated from Scott Turansky

 Special thanks to Dr. Scott Turansky for today's blog post!
 He is

 co-author with Joanne Miller, RN, BSN of The Christian Parenting Handbook published by

 Thomas Nelson.
 I was privileged to preview their book last week, and it's fantastic!
 I hope you'll check out it out at ChristianParentingHandbook.com.

 Charlotte lamented about her parenting by telling me this:

 “My biggest problem is that I feel guilty when I can’t be

 consistent.
 Every parenting book I’ve read talks about the importance of

 consistency, but I’m running from here to there, get- ting things done, and my